 Tulip Time offers a host of new cultural experiences.
 Have you ever seen a thousand people dancing in wooden shoes?
 Holland is full of fascinating Dutch culture!
 During your stay, try authentic Dutch foods at a Dutch market, watch how wooden shoes are carefully carved, also learn about the historic windmills.
 One of the highlights of Tulip Time for many is watching the Klompen Dances.
-Dancers of all ages perform Dutch folk dances in colorful period costumes starting on Thursday, May 5 @ 7pm, see the dance schedule here because you won’t want to miss it!
+Dancers of all ages perform Dutch folk dances in colorful period costumes.
+See the dance schedule here because you won’t want to miss it!

 Want to experience more classic Tulip Time fun?
 Rides, food, and fun for all ages can be found at the Tulip Time Carnival which starts Friday @ 5pm.
 Shoppers and art enthusiasts love the Arts and Crafts Fair that exhibits over 230 fantastic artists showing their beautiful and creative offerings.
 For some more entertainment, Tulip Time attracts a variety of fantastic talent nationally, regionally, and locally.
 Music, comedy, and theater shows are open throughout the week!

 Like all good festivals, there are parades.
-Tulip Time has not one but two parades: the Volksparade (people’s parade) is Saturday, May 14 at 1-3pm, the Kinderparade (children’s parade) is Thursday May 12 at 2-3pm.
+Tulip Time has not one but two parades: the Volksparade (people’s choice parade) is Saturday, May 13 at 1-3pm, the Kinderparade (children’s parade) is Thursday May 11 at 2-3pm.
 Every year, thousands of spectators line the parade route through downtown Holland on all three occasions to enjoy beautiful floats, music, Dutch dancers, and so much more!